zhouyl/flowblade/docs/components/forms/switch-input.md

 # SwitchInput

 SwitchInput component for creating a toggle switch.
 Provides a user-friendly way to toggle between two states (on/off).
+Perfect for settings, preferences, and boolean options.

 ## Basic Usage